evandvance/cyb440-test-2/README.md

 Create an explination of the advantages/disadvanteges of symmetric encryption

-`Explination Here`
+`Symmetric encryption allows for fast encryption.
+It is best used for 'in place' encryption.
+That is encryption where the files dont need to be passed around.
+However, symmetric encryption requires the same key for both encryption and decryption.
+This means that anyone encrypting and decrypting needs access to the same key.
+Key security is paramount to the successful used of symmetric encryption.`

 ### Task 2

 Provide an explanation of what bit-level you plan to utilize within your solution and why it is the recommended NIST level.
 Provide insite into the minimum recommended bit-levels.

-`Explination here`
+`This program implements a 256 bit key.
+This length is used since it is far past the NIST recommended length of bits (128).
+This allows for some future development to occur before a change must be made for the sake of security.
+This length is recommended because of the ammount of time it would take to brute force the key.
+It would take so long, it is infeasable for the encryption to be cracked with our modern computing abilities.`

 ### Task 3

 Create a way to create a 256-bit or 32-byte key from a passphrase for encryption.
-Use the password "cryptogrophy"
+Use the password "cryptography"

 ### Task 4